Sepsis is an illness in which the body has a severe response to bacteria or other germs.

 Not all patients survive an episode of sepsis.

 Prevention of Sepsis

-The risk of sepsis can be reduced by following the recommended immunization schedule.
+The risk of sepsis can be reduced by getting all recommended vaccines.